-Relying parties should only use software that is compliant with the ITU-T X.509, IETF RFCs, and Baseline Requirements to verify the specific field and the validity of subscriber certificates.
-After the certificates' validity is confirmed through the CRLs (or CARLs) or OCSP services, the public key recorded in the certificate can be used to:
+Relying parties shall confirm the usage of a certificate during needed and use it in accordance with this CP and the CPS of the issuing CA. Relying parties may only use software that is compliant with ITU-T X.509, IETF RFCs or Baseline Requirements.

+Prior to a certificate's use, relying parties shall verify the accuracy and the validity of the signature and certificate status of the certificate based on the related CA certificate in the certificate chain, where the certificate status may be obtained from CRL(or CARL) or OCSP services.
+After the certificates' validity is confirmed, the public key recorded in the certificate can be used to:

-- (1) Verify the integrity of electronic documents with digital signatures, - (2) Verify the identity of the document signature generator, and - (3) Establish secure communication channels with subscribers.
+- (1) Verify the integrity of digital signatures of electronic documents, - (2) Verify the identity of document signer, and - (3) Establish secure communication channels with subscribers.

-In addition, relying parties shall check the content of the certificatePolicies field of the issuing CA and subscriber certificates to confirm the assurance level of the certificates.
+In addition, relying parties shall also check the content of certificatePolicies extension field of the issuing CA and subscriber certificates to confirm the assurance level of the certificates.